ICanBoogie/Render/README.md

 ## Render engines

 Templates can be rendered with a variety of template engines.
 A shared collection is provided by the `get_engines` helper.
 When it is first created the `EngineCollection::alter` event of class [EngineCollection\AlterEvent][] is fired.
 Event hooks may use this event to add rendering engines or replace the engine collection altogether.

 **Note:** Currently, the package only provides an engine to render PHP templates, but others may provide more, for instance the [Patron engine][].

-The following example demonstrate how a Patron engine can be added to handle `.patron` extensions:
+The following example demonstrate how the **Patron** engine can be added to handle `.patron` extensions:

 ```php
 <?php